In Hindsight

 Sole Control

-PM Network, November 2006
+November 1, 2006

 Sharing power rarely works well and almost always harms people, projects and outcomes.
 This article shares eight reasons that sharing power should be avoided.
 By making one person accountable—in charge and driving the endeavor—we are more in control over our destiny and far more motivated to excel.